Errorless learning: Effects

 The errorless learning procedure is highly effective in reducing the number of responses to the S− during training.
 In Terrace's (1963) experiment, subjects trained with the conventional discrimination procedure averaged over 3000 S− (errors) responses during 28 sessions of training; whereas subjects trained with the errorless procedure averaged only 25 S− (errors) responses in the same number of sessions.

 Later, Terrace (1972) claimed not only that the errorless learning procedure improves long-term discrimination performance, but also that: 1) S− does not become aversive and so does not elicit "aggressive" behaviors, as it often does with conventional training; 2) S− does not develop inhibitory properties; 3) positive behavioral contrast to S+ does not occur.
 In other words, Terrace has claimed that the "by-products" of conventional discrimination learning do not occur with the errorless procedure.

 Limits

-However, some evidence suggests that errorless learning may not be as qualitatively different from conventional training as Terrace initially claimed.
+Some evidence suggests that errorless learning may not be as qualitatively different from conventional training as Terrace initially claimed.
 For example, Rilling (1977) demonstrated in a series of experiments that these "by-products" can occur after errorless learning, but that their effects may not be as large as in the conventional procedure; and Marsh and Johnson (1968) found that subjects given errorless training were very slow to make a discrimination reversal.